ResetXPDR/MSFS_AutoFPS/README.md

       - The nominal LOD Step Size can be set to allow users experiencing stuttering issues to try different LOD step sizes to help resolve the issue.
 The default value is 5.
 (1 - 20 allowable)
       - This method completely ignores FPS hence all FPS-related settings are removed from the UI. box to advise this.
-    - FPS Cap (legacy) - a specific configuration of Auto TLOD optimised for when a system FPS cap is in use.
+    - FPS Cap (legacy) - a specific configuration of Auto TLOD optimised for when a true fixed FPS is in use.
       - TLOD Extra – additional TLOD applied under favourable performance conditions.
         - Applicable to FPS Cap mode in Expert mode, and to Non‑Expert mode when an FPS cap is auto‑detected.
-        - When enabled, set target FPS equal to your FPS cap if using one, or slightly below your usual FPS if not, for correct logic.
+        - When enabled, set target FPS equal to your fixed FPS if using one, or slightly below your usual FPS if not, for correct logic.
         - TLOD Base Extra in FPS Cap mode
           - When enabled, allows TLOD Extra below Alt TLOD Top.
           - Multiplier configurable between 1.5 and 4 (default 2); auto‑limited so TLOD Base Min + Base Extra ≤ TLOD Top Min + Top Extra.